Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Technical Overview

 \section{Technical Overview}

 We now provide a high-level overview of our algorithm and analysis for structure learning under \Cref{assumption:psi}, as well as our lower bounds.
-We then describe how once the structure is learned, it is possible to efficiently learn the actual parameters using node-wise logistic regression by combining several existing tools from prior work.
+We then describe how once the lower-dimensional structure is learned, it is possible to efficiently learn the actual parameters using node-wise logistic regression by combining several techniques from prior work to account for the temporal dependencies while exploiting the randomness of the dynamics.
 We provide all formal definitions in \Cref{sec:prelims}.\\

-\textbf{MRF Structure Learning: Intuition and Challenges.} Our algorithm and analysis for \Cref{thm:intro_main} relies on the following intuition, which also lies at the heart of the Bresler, Gamarnik, and Shah \cite{DBLP:journals/tit/BreslerGS18} algorithm (which we refer to as BGS) for the Ising model.
-Suppose that $i\sim j$ and that we observe a \emph{contiguous sequence} of site updates during the Glauber trajectory of the form $iji$ (i.e. $i$ attempts to update, then $j$, then $i$ again).
-If $X_j$ changed signs at this intermediate site update, we expect that the conditional distributions of the site updates at $X_i$ right before and afterwards should be statistically distinguishable.

-In more detail, this observation naturally suggests the following simple approach of BGS.
-For a fixed pair $i\neq j$, do the following: \begin{itemize} \item Wait for events where the contiguous sequence $iji$ of site updates appears and where $X_j$ flips sign in the intermediate update. \item Let $Y_+$ and $Y_-$ be the indicator that $X_i=+1$ at these two update times when $X_j=+1$ and $X_j=-1$, respectively. \item Calculate $Y_+-Y_-$ for each such event and average them.
-Output $i\sim j$ if this statistic is far from zero, else output $i\not\sim j$. \end{itemize}